hayoi/photo/README.md

       onPressed: () => Navigator.of(context).pushNamed("/settings"),
     );
 ```
 Look!
 It's very easy to create app with plugin: Flutter App Template Generater.
 Check the source code for the detail.
+Search the plugin in plugin market in Intillij IDEA and Android Studio, using it to help you to develop App.
  ![discover](https://raw.githubusercontent.com/hayoi/photo/master/image/dicover.png)